Dnipropetrovsk Oblast: Environment

 The tender climate, mineral sources, and the curative mud allow opportunities for rest and cure within the region.
 Here there are 21 health-centers and medicated pensions, 10 rest homes, recreation departments and rest camps for children.

 The Dnipropetrovsk Oblast has splendid flora and fauna.
 Here, there are more than 1700 kinds of vegetation, 7500 kinds of animals (including elk, wild boar, dappled deer, roe, hare, fox, wolf, etc.) There are also 114 park and nature objects, including 15 state reserves; 3 nature memorials, 24 local parks; 7 landscape parks; 3 park tracts, which altogether make up approximately 260 square kilometres.

 217 rivers flow within the area, including 55 rivers which are longer than 25 km, the major one being the Dnieper, which crosses through the center of the oblast.
-Also flowing through the region are three major reservoirs, the Kamianske, Dnieper and Kakhovka, and the Dnieper-Kryvyi Rih Canal.
+Also flowing through the region are two major reservoirs, the Kamianske and Dnieper, while the former Kakhovka Reservoir was drained in 2023 following the destruction of the Kakhovka Dam and the subsequent restoration of the Great Meadow.
+A major channel in the region is the Dnieper-Kryvyi Rih Channel.